Adyen/adyen-ios/Demo/README.md

 ### UIKit Demo

 This is the basic UI for UIKit integration.
-You can run it by selecting `AdyenUIHost` target in xcode.
+Run the UIKit Demo by selecting `AdyenUIHost` as the target in Xcode.

 ### SwiftUI Demo